flecoqui/av-services/envs/container/azure-iot-edge/ava-rtmp-rtsp-light-sink/ubuntu/README.md

     ./avtool.sh -a deploy
 ```

-When you run avtool.sh for the first time, it creates a file called .avtoolconfig to store the av-rtmp-rtsp-light-sink in LVA configuration.
+When you run avtool.sh for the first time, it creates a file called .avtoolconfig to store the av-rtmp-rtsp-light-sink in AVA configuration.
 By default, the file contains these parameters:

 ```bash
     AV_RESOURCE_GROUP=av-rtmp-rtsp-lva-rg